CrypticSloth/DotA2-Exploration/README.md

 **Analysis**

 This folder contains all of my Ad Hoc analysis.
 I try to keep things as published as possible but this is a constant work in progress so things will sometimes be unfinished/not in a clean or published state.

+**Apps**

+Currently, I am creating a web application that shows all of the wards that were placed by players throughout a game.
+This app is a work in progress and I am always adding more features to it.

+You can check this app out [here](https://dota-ward-map.herokuapp.com/)